 Citicoline is a safe way to increase dopamine naturally.

-It works in two ways — by increasing the level of dopamine and the number of dopamine receptors in the brain.
+It works in two ways — by raising the level of dopamine and by increasing the number of dopamine receptors in the brain.
 (9)

 Your brain uses a lot of energy — 20% of your daily calorie and oxygen intake.
 (10)

-But it can’t store energy and needs a constant supply.
+But your brain can’t store energy, so it needs a constant supply.

 It gets energy, usually in the form of glucose, from blood flowing to the brain.

 Citicoline enhances glucose metabolism and increases blood flow to the brain.
 (11)

 Poor circulation to the brain can cause neurological problems, including memory loss, fatigue, vertigo, and stroke.
 (12)

 Citicoline is so effective at increasing circulation to the brain that doctors throughout Europe have been prescribing it for this reason for years.